vE5li/igt5/readme.md

 ```

 # usage
 Using igt5 is pretty straight forward.
-Running it without any arguments will try to run the file 'project' in your workiing directory.
+Running it without any arguments will try to run the file 'project' in your working directory.
-You can specify a different project file with the ```-p``` flag and a different working directory can be specified using ```-d```.
+You can specify a different project file with the ```-p``` flag and a different working directory can be specified with ```-d```.
 Everything after ```-a``` will be passed to the projects main method as parameters.

 there is currently no documentation but there are compilers built using igt5, mainly [h0vs](https://github.com/ve5li/h0vs), [ktl9](https://github.com/ve5li/ktl9) and [jts3](https://github.com/ve5li/jts3).